OpenGene/fastp/README.md

       --interleaved_in                 indicate that <in1> is an interleaved FASTQ which contains both read1 and read2.
 Disabled by default.
       --reads_to_process             specify how many reads/pairs to be processed.
 Default 0 means process all reads. (int [=0])
       --dont_overwrite               don't overwrite existing files.
 Overwritting is allowed by default.
+      --fix_mgi_id                     the MGI FASTQ ID format is not compatible with many BAM operation tools, enable this option to fix it.

   # adapter trimming options
   -A, --disable_adapter_trimming     adapter trimming is enabled by default.
 If this option is specified, adapter trimming is disabled